makinacorpus/android-archetypes/README.md

 	mvn clean install android:deploy android:run

 This generated project use [JUnit](https://github.com/junit-team/junit) and [Robolectric](http://robolectric.org/) as default unit test framework.

+## android-google-maps-project archetype
+This archetype creates a multi-module project containing the Android application using Google Maps Android library and a project for testing this application (instrumentation tests).

+### Before starting
+The [Google Maps Android API v2](https://developers.google.com/maps/documentation/android/?hl=fr) is distributed as part of the Google Play services SDK.
+So we need to install and configure the Google Play services SDK first.

+#### Android SDK
+From Android SDK, install the following packages if needed :

+* Android 2.2 (API 8)
+* Extras / Google Play services
+* Extras / Google Play services for Froyo

+Or from the command line (headless environment) :

+	android update sdk --no-ui --all --filter \
+		extra-google-google_play_services_froyo,\
+		extra-google-google_play_services

+	android update sdk --no-ui --all --filter \
+		android-8,\
+		addon-google_apis-google-8

+#### Maven Android SDK Deployer
+From [Maven Android SDK Deployer](https://github.com/mosabua/maven-android-sdk-deployer), install the following package :

+	cd maven-android-sdk-deployer/
+	mvn install -P 2.2
+	cd extras/google-play-services/
+	mvn clean install

+#### Eclipse
+From Eclipse, import the Google Play services library project into your workspace.
+Click **File > Import**, select **Android > Existing Android Code into Workspace**, and browse to the copy of the library project to import it :

+	<android-sdk>/extras/google/google_play_services/libproject/google-play-services_lib/

+References the Google Play services in your app's project only (and not the instrumentation tests project).
+See the [Referencing a Library Project for Eclipse](http://developer.android.com/tools/projects/projects-eclipse.html#ReferencingLibraryProject) for more information on how to do this.

+### Project initialization
+To initiate this Android project :

+	mvn archetype:generate \
+		-DarchetypeArtifactId=android-google-maps-project \
+		-DarchetypeGroupId=com.makina.android.archetypes \
+		-DarchetypeVersion=0.1.0 \
+		-DarchetypeCatalog=local \
+		-DarchetypeRepository=local \
+		-DgroupId=your.company \
+		-DartifactId=my-android-application \
+		-Dpackage=your.company.myapp \
+		-Dversion=0.1 \
+		-DinteractiveMode=false

+where properties :

+* `-DgroupId` : your Maven project groupId
+* `-DartifactId` : the name of your Maven project
+* `-Dversion` : the first version number of your Maven project

+You can define three optional properties :

+* `-Dpackage` : define the package used by the application (default : the given `groupId`)
+* `-DminSdkVersion` : the minimum API Level required for the application to run (default : 10, Android 2.3.3)
+* `-DtargetSdkVersion` : the targeted Android platform version to use (default : 19, Android 4.4)

+**Note :** This archetype is only compatible with Android API 10 or higher.

+Follow instructions from [https://developers.google.com/maps/documentation/android/start?hl=fr#get_an_android_certificate_and_the_google_maps_api_key](https://developers.google.com/maps/documentation/android/start?hl=fr#get_an_android_certificate_and_the_google_maps_api_key) to obtain a Google Maps API key for your application.

+Your application is ready to be built.
+Start an android emulator (**use the latest Android platform with Google API**) or plug a compatible Android dev phone ([USB debugging must be enabled in Developer options settings](http://developer.android.com/tools/device.html#setting-up)) and execute the following commands :

+	cd my-android-application
+	mvn clean install

+To deploy and launch the application with Maven :

+	mvn clean install android:deploy android:run

+To undeploy the application with Maven :

+	mvn android:undeploy

 ## Perform a release build (signed and zipaligned APK)
 **android-quickstart**, **android-simple-project** and **android-library-project** archetypes offers also a `release` profile to generate a signed and zipaligned APK.